Post-Apply Verification

 Example stakeholder work session artifact to align on impact, tradeoffs, and intended experience design.

-A Unified Experience
+Unified Experience

 Key Verification Screens: Check Status, SSA, School Enrollment, ITIN Doc Upload, Pending Status